Minyus/pipelinex/README.md

 Let's see what Kedro and PipelineX can do.

-## YAML-configurable enhanced Kedro
+## Kedro

 Kedro is a Python package to develop pipelines consisting of:

-- data loading/saving wrappers (called "DataSets") such as:
+- data loading/saving wrappers (called "DataSets") that follows the unified data interface framework such as:
   - [`CSVDataSet`](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.pandas.CSVDataSet.html#kedro.extras.datasets.pandas.CSVDataSet): a CSV file in local or cloud (Amazon S3, Google Cloud Storage) utilizing [filesystem_spec (`fsspec`)](https://github.com/intake/filesystem_spec)
   - [`SQLTableDataSet`](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.pandas.SQLTableDataSet.html#kedro.extras.datasets.pandas.SQLTableDataSet): a table data in an SQL database supported by [SQLAlchemy](https://www.sqlalchemy.org/features.html)
   - and [much more provided by Kedro](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.html#data-sets)
   - and [even more provided by PipelineX](https://github.com/Minyus/pipelinex/tree/master/src/pipelinex/extras/datasets)

-- tasks (called "Nodes") such as:
+- tasks (called "Nodes") to run sequentially or in parallel such as:
   - data transformation
   - training a model
   - run inference using a model